To read 400-word biographies of our associates based throughout Europe, click on a country below:

-Joy holds an MA in psychodynamic counselling from the University of Reading, an advanced certificate in coaching supervision from the Bath Consultancy, and has completed an 18-month coach/facilitator program at the University of Surrey.
+Joy holds an MA in psychodynamic counselling from the University of Reading, an advanced certificate in coaching supervision from the Bath Consultancy; she also has completed an 18-month coach/facilitator program at the University of Surrey.
 An accredited APECS executive and team coach, she’s qualified to use the JCA Emotional Intelligence Tool and the Pearson-Marr Personal Branding Tool; she’s also an NLP Master Practitioner.
-Finally, she’s a member of the Neuro-Leadership Institute and a visiting faculty member at Henley Business School.
+Finally, she supervises the work of other coaches, and she’s a visiting faculty member at Henley Business School.

 Joy’s corporate career began at British Telecom, where during 14 years she served in management roles including finance, procurement, and HR, ending her tenure as an internal consultant who regularly coached regional leaders and managing directors.
 She then moved to Dun & Bradstreet where, as a senior learning consultant, she introduced innovative approaches to raising performance.
 At both firms, Joy played key roles in re-engineering and change management initiatives, gaining a nuanced grasp of the complex imperatives facing global business leaders.
 All that experience now gives Joy quick credibility with senior executives.

 As an independent professional since the late 1990s, Joy has worked with leaders and their teams within global companies throughout Europe.
 Clients have included British Telecom, GlaxoSmithKline, Dun & Bradstreet, KPMG, Atkins, Oracle, Shell, Johnson & Johnson, Barclays, Barclaycard, Prudential, DSGi, Tesco, Harley-Davidson, Transport for London, Blackwell, Molnlycke Healthcare, Nielsen, The Science & Technology Research Council, and the European Bank for Reconstruction and Development.

-Joy’s engagements typically include coaching leaders who want to increase their influence with stakeholders, move into more strategic roles, handle change and conflict more deftly, gain clarity around their “brand” and career, or enhance their resilience, or who are technical experts needing to master leadership and relational skills.
-She uses her facilitation skills in a wide variety of team settings to increase the effectiveness of participants’ collective contribution to the business.
-In addition, Joy supervises the work of other coaches.
-Coachees say that they appreciate her approachability as well as the relevance and longevity of the positive impact she’s helped them make.
+Joy’s facilitation and coaching engagements are for leaders determined to increase their influence with stakeholders, gain clarity around their brand or career, move into more strategic roles, handle change and conflict more deftly, enhance their resilience, or who are technical experts needing to master team leadership and relational skills.
+She uses her facilitation skills in a wide variety of team settings to increase the effectiveness of participants’ collective contribution to their firm.
+Participants say they appreciate her approachability and the relevance and durability of the positive impact she’s helped them make.